-Horner’s Cemetery was the first cemetery in Northampton County, Pennsylvania.
+Horner’s Cemetery was one of the first cemeteries in Northampton County, Pennsylvania.
 The first interment was in 1745.
 The last was in 1945.
-The cemetery holds the remains of many famous founders of the area, including three generals, seven Esquire, four doctors, three ministers, and at least 21 documented veterans, from four wars.
+The cemetery holds the remains of many famous founders of the area, including three generals, seven Esquires, four doctors, three ministers, and at least 21 documented veterans, from four wars.

 Notable burials include:

-Jane Horner, who was the first woman killed by Indians.
+Jane Horner, who was the first woman in the county killed by Indians.

 Gen. Robert Brown, a personal friend of George Washington.
 During a visit, George Washington gave General Brown a small tree in the spirit of their friendship.
 The memory of that tree is alive as the logo used by Bath and East Allen Township.